Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 There are many good WordPress backup plugins available, both free and paid.
 Plus, they usually take only a few minutes to set up.

 Make sure the plugin you choose automatically schedules your backups to save to the cloud.
-Cloud storage services like Google Drive, Amazon S3, and Dropbox are popular options.
+Popular cloud storage services include Google Drive, Amazon S3, and Dropbox.

-We recommend using BackupBuddy.
+We recommend using Duplicator.
 It can store backups in more than one location, and it’s easy to install.

 2. Set Up Your Security Plugins

-With a backup solution in place, you should turn your attention to the security of your website.
-Adding robust security protocols provides even more protection against hackers.
+With a backup solution in place, you should turn your attention to your website’s security.

 3. Create a Custom 404 Page

-Installing a 404 page before you launch your WordPress website helps you engage your visitors and direct them to another area on your site.
+Installing a 404 page before you launch your WordPress website helps you engage your visitors and direct them to other areas of the site.

 SeedProd makes a 404 page plugin to make this easier.
 It also offers several ways to help you collect more leads.